Niece and nephew: Additional terms

 In some cultures and family traditions, it is common to refer to cousins with one or more removals to a newer generation using some form of the word niece or nephew.
 For more information see cousin.

+Some languages, such as Polish, have different words for a brother's son and daughter, as well as for a sister's son and daughter.
+A brother's daughter is "bratanica", and a brother's son is "bratanek," while a sister's daughter is "siostrzenica", and a sister's son is "siostrzeniec".